life-itself/web3/notes/neo-metallism.md

 * Gold theoretically acts as a universal numeraire across economic systems allowing interchange and commerce.
 It is a fixed “measuring sticking” for economic value that cannot be changed.
 * It satisfies the definition of money, it can theoretically function as a unit of account, medium of exchange, and store of value.
 The only issue is that it incurs storage costs and is not easily transported because of its density and physicality.

-### Why the gold standard: fiat money, sound money and the gold standard
+### Why the Gold Standard: Fiat Money, Sound Money and the Gold Standard

 * The Austrian school of economics regards gold as a (possibly only) example of "sound money" because it is immune to government intervention in the supply, effectively by the laws of physics.
 It cannot be “debased” or changed.
 (Aside: Of course, governments have found ways to "debase" gold-based currencies -- usually by altering the coinage in various ways).
 * Fiat money allows for both variable supply and demand with the goal of maintaining price stability and targeting a desired inflation amount which encourages productive enterprise.
 Historically, going all the way back to the invention of banking in Florence, there have been examples of mismanaged fiat currencies which have not managed either their supply or demand properly and spun into either deflationary or inflationary spirals and the public lost trust in the notes and their value become illusory.